Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: Numerical simulations and results

 \subsection{Predictability of the direct cascade}

-For the study of chaos and predictability of the direct cascade of SPE, we are interested in computing how two solutions $\theta(\bm{x},t)$ and $\theta'(\bm{x},t)$ separate in time on average.
-In this paper, we consider infinitesimally close solutions so that the average separation rate is given by the maximal Lyapunov exponent of the flow.
+In this Section, we investigate the predictability of the cascade by computing how two solutions $\theta(\bm{x},t)$ and $\theta'(\bm{x},t)$ separate in time on average.
+We will consider infinitesimally close solutions so that the average separation rate is given by the maximal Lyapunov exponent of the flow.